Non-Fickian macroscopic model of axial diffusion of granular materials in a long cylindrical tumbler: Discussion

-for some ``effective'' kernel $\mathfrak{K}(\cdot)$, which could be written explicitly in terms of a decaying exponential and a Dirac-delta term (see, e.g., the related problem in \cite[\S5.2b]{Bird}).\footnote{Notice that for $\mathfrak{K}(\cdot) = D\delta(\cdot)$ (no memory), Eq.~\eqref{eq:q_int_del_c} reduces to Fick's first law \cite{Fick1855,BSL}, $q_\mathrm{d} = - D {\partial c_\mathrm{d}}/{\partial z}$, and $D$ is the usual diffusivity.
-For a granular flow, the constitutive relation between $q_\mathrm{d}$ and $\partial c_\mathrm{d}/\partial z$ is unknown but Fick's first law is often invoked \cite{l54,hchf66,dgkb91}.} A memory-integral constitutive equation for axial granular diffusion is reasonable because granular force networks \cite{jnb96} form and carry ``information'' across the flowing material.
+For the sake of argument, we have assumed that the flux $q_\mathrm{d}$ does not depend on the history of $\partial c_\mathrm{d}/\partial z$ prior to the initiation of flow ($t=0$) to set the lower limit of integration in Eq.~\eqref{eq:q_int_del_c}.
+Observe that the kernel in Eq.~\eqref{eq:mem_kernel} contains a Maxwell-type (exponential) ``fading memory'' in addition to the time-local contribution (Dirac-delta term) (see \cite[\S5.2b]{Bird} for further details, including discussion of the factor of 2).
+For $\mathfrak{K}(t-t') = 2D\delta(t-t')$ (no memory), Eq.~\eqref{eq:q_int_del_c} reduces to Fick's first law \cite{Fick1855,BSL}, $q_\mathrm{d} = - D {\partial c_\mathrm{d}}/{\partial z}$, and $D$ is the usual diffusivity.
+For a granular flow, the constitutive relation between $q_\mathrm{d}$ and $\partial c_\mathrm{d}/\partial z$ is unknown but Fick's first law is often invoked \cite{l54,hchf66,dgkb91}.
+A memory-integral constitutive equation for axial granular diffusion, as in Eq.~\eqref{eq:q_int_del_c}, is reasonable because granular force networks \cite{jnb96} form and carry ``information'' across the flowing material.
 The latter can be interpreted as nonlocal action, leading to (possibly) highly-correlated particle distribution statistics (i.e., ``memory'') in the flow \cite{fc07,mbl08}.